Trading curb: Japan

+Instances of use

+On April 7th, 2025, early trading after United States tariffs on the rest of the world were announced tripped the circuit breaker which halted future trading for the day.

 China

 A "circuit-breaker" mechanism began a test run on January 1, 2016.
 If the CSI 300 Index rises or falls by 5% before 14:45 (15 minutes before normal closing), stock trading will halt for 15 minutes.
-If it happens after 14:45 or the Index change reaches 7% at any time, trading will close immediately for the day.
+If it happens after 14:45 or the index change reaches 7% at any time, trading will close immediately for the day.
 "Full breaking" was triggered on January 4 and 7, 2016.
 From January 8, use of the circuit-breaker was suspended.

 Philippines

 The Philippine Stock Exchange (PSE) adopted a circuit breaker mechanism in September 2008.
 Under the mechanism stock trading may be halted for 15 minutes if the (PSE) falls at least 10% based on the previous day's closing index value.
 Trading may be halted only once per market session and not 30 minutes prior to noon or the trade closing.
 Trading has been halted only twice.
-The first Time was on October 27, 2008 during a global financial crisis that saw the PSE index falling 10.33%, and the second time was on March 12, 2020 as a result of the uncertainty caused by the coronavirus pandemic.
+The first time was on October 27, 2008 during the 2008 financial crisis when PSE index fell 10.33%, and the second time was on March 12, 2020 as a result of the uncertainty caused by the coronavirus pandemic.